Rebecca H. Scott

 Biography of Charles R. Kelly:

-In the 1820 Census of Walton County, Georgia, Charles Kelly is listed as head of household.
+He is next found in the 1820 Census of Walton County, Georgia where he is listed as head of household.
 He has 5 males under 10 in his household.
 These are undoubtedly George, Ezekiel, Charles R. Jr., Noah and James.
-There are no young females so all his daughters were born after 1820.
+There are no young females, so all his daughters were born after 1820.
 Three females are added to the family in the 1830 Census of Newton Co., Georgia.
-These are undoubtedly Frances, Sarah and Elizabeth.
+These are Frances, Sarah and Elizabeth.

 The following genealogy was dictated by James Homer Kelly to Birdie Love Kelly around 1956: [Supplied by Laura Jefferson Platter]

-"Grandfather George Wiley (born 1811) married a Smith on the Yellow river in North Georgia and took the money that grandmother "heired" from the lease of 2 negro wenches, came to Dawson and bought 490 acres land."
-[Ed. note: The Smith was Harriet Smith.]
+"Grandfather George Wiley (born 1811) married a Smith on the Yellow Rivein North Georgia and took the money that grandmother "heired" from the lease of 2 negro wenches, came to Dawson and bought 490 acres land."
+Ed. note: The Smith was Harriet Smith daughter of Alexander Smith)

 "Charles A., Ezekiel, John R (who was named for John and Reuben) and James (Boog) were from this union.
 Mary married Joe Chambliss, had 4 children - he went to the Army, never returned and she later married his brother Jim."